ACTIVITIES OF DR BINDU MENON FOUNDATION

 DR BINDU MENON FOUNDATION

 Dr. Bindu Menon foundation was started on the 26th of August 2013.
-The foundation is a non-profit organization, which primarily focuses on spreading awareness, and reducing the treatment gap of neurological disorders particularly stroke and epilepsy.
+The foundation is a non-profit organization, which primarily focuses on spreading awareness, and reducing the treatment gap of neurological disorders particularly stroke and epilepsy .Our advocacy priorities for Stroke and epilepsy include.

 - Increasing awareness on the symptoms and causes of stroke and to ensuring patients reach hospital early.